 Sodium is an element that the body needs to work properly.
 Salt contains sodium.

 The body uses sodium to control blood pressure and blood volume.
-Sodium is also needed for your muscles and nerves to work properly.
+Your body also needs sodium for your muscles and nerves to work properly.

-Sodium is also added to various food products.
-Some of these added forms are monosodium glutamate, sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate.
-These found in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, and bouillon cubes.
+Sodium is also added to many food products.
+Some of these added forms are monosodium glutamate (MSG), sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate.
+These are in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, and bouillon cubes.